AvianOverlord/homework04/README.md

         -vars for all the needed elements
             -See above
-        -vars for the total timer length and current duration remaining -Store the quiz data in here
+        -vars for the total timer length and current duration remaining -var for score
+        -var for index in the quiz
+        -Store the quiz data in here
             -Array of objects
             -Represent the questions as objects.
 Vars are question, answer 1, answer 2, answer 3, answer 4, and correct answer.